DeclanChidlow/vale.rocks/src/posts/extended-reality-browsers.md

 Gear VR released in 2015, and the same year Samsung [launched a browser for their Gear VR system](https://news.samsung.com/global/samsung-launches-optimized-web-browser-for-gear-vr) aptly titled 'Samsung Internet for Gear VR'.
 The browser is built on Chromium and supports multiple windows (only one can be active at a time), tabs, bookmarks, voice input, and settings for the search engine and control over gaze selection.
 Version 4.2 [at the end of 2016](https://news.samsung.com/global/samsung-internet-for-gear-vr-update-makes-browsing-more-immersive) introduced the ability to select a 360° image for menus, support for v1.0 of WebVR, and a feature called [Skybox](https://samsunginternet.github.io/docs/skybox), which allows websites to set their own 360° image.

+A [developer preview under the codename 'Carmel'](https://developers.meta.com/horizon/blog/carmel-developer-preview-launches-today/) was made available for the Gear VR in 2016, primarily as a test of 3D WebVR content.
+It was based on Chromium, and being an early development test, it lacked any proper interface other than some buttons to visit demos.
+Developers were advised to use Chrome Remote Debugging for Android as part of their experimenting.
+Carmel later graduated into the full Oculus Browser on the Gear VR.

 As part of the XR push Mozilla made with MozVR, they launched [Firefox Reality](https://blog.mozilla.org/en/firefox/firefox-reality-now-available/) for standalone Android-based VR headsets in September 2018.
 Built upon the Gecko engine, in contrast to other browsers available for standalone VR at the time, Firefox Reality started off simple and quickly started packing on features.

 Firefox Reality is not a simple port of Firefox for Android or desktop and instead has a completely tailored interface with large, easy-to-access buttons and elements laid out in 3D space.
 The browser features voice input, private searches, resizing the window, navigation, choosing a 360° environment, viewing browsing history, downloading content, installing extensions, switching between mobile/desktop versions of sites, and other browser staples.
 In addition to browsing related buttons, the UI displays stats, such as Wi-Fi connection strength and battery levels, and the browser also had full integration with Firefox syncing, allowing sending tabs to and from the headset, as well as syncing bookmarks.

-A [developer preview under the codename 'Carmel'](https://developers.meta.com/horizon/blog/carmel-developer-preview-launches-today/) was made available for the Gear VR in 2016, primarily as a test of 3D WebVR content.
-It was based on Chromium, and being an early development test, it lacked any proper interface other than some buttons to visit demos.
-Developers were advised to use Chrome Remote Debugging for Android as part of their experimenting.
-Carmel later graduated into the full Oculus Browser on the Gear VR.
+Vuplex VR Browser released in 2019 for the Gear VR.
+It uses the Android System WebView and supports multiple, arrangeable open windows and tabs within those windows, so the user can have multiple pages open simultaneously.
+Expected navigation features are present, as is history management.
+The skybox can be customised, but bookmarks and tab rearranging aren't present.
+The browser was likely released as marketing for [Vulplex's 3D WebView](https://developer.vuplex.com/webview/overview).

 ## Daydream